aissetousacko/OC_12_SportSee/README.md

 ## Installing the app

 - Forke and clone the repository : https://github.com/aissetousacko/OC_12_SportSee.git
-- Run the `yarn` command will allow you to install the dependencies
+- Run the `yarn install` or `npm install` command will allow you to install the dependencies

 ##### Back End :

 - Open a new terminal and run `cd back-end` command,
-- Run `yarn dev`command, the backend will open on http://localhost:3000
+- Run `yarn dev` or `npm dev` command, the backend will open on http://localhost:3000

 ##### Front End:

-- Open a new terminal, then run the `yarn start` command will allow you to run the application on http://localhost:3001
+- Open a new terminal, then run the `yarn start` or `npm start` command will allow you to run the application on http://localhost:3001

 ---

 ### Author

-Aïssetou SACKO
+Aïssetou SACKO - This project is a study project carried out with Openclassrooms